sustainable-computing-io/kepler-doc/docs/platform-validation/index.md

 8. Cleanup the test environment(undeploy Kepler exporter, the local-dev-cluster and the local registry).

+!!! note
-> **Note**: In specific test cases, the power data delta of step 4 and 2 could be comparison base for local-dev-cluster's power consumption; while the power data delta of step 6 and 4 could be the kepler exporter's power comparison base.
+    In specific test cases, the power data delta of step 4 and 2 could be comparison base for local-dev-cluster's power consumption; while the power data delta of step 6 and 4 could be the kepler exporter's power comparison base.

 ## Validation result evaluation